st-bert/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

 Start the system landscape with the following commands:

 ```
+export COMPOSE_FILE=docker-compose-one-to-one.yml
-$ mvn clean package
+mvn clean package -Dmaven.test.skip=true
-$ docker compose build
+docker compose build
-$ export COMPOSE_FILE=docker-compose-one-to-one.yml
-$ docker compose up --detach
+docker compose up --detach
-...
-$ docker compose down
 ```

-Using the [web interface](http://localhost:15672/) of LavinMQ (login: guest/guest) we can see the *messages* exchange receiving 5 events/s and publishing the same events on one (anonymous) queue.
+Using the [LavinMQ web interface](http://localhost:15672/) (login: guest/guest) we can see the *messages* exchange receiving 5 events/s and publishing the same events on one (anonymous) queue.

 ![](images/rabbitmq-one-consumer.webp)